Jexordexan/keypound/README.md

 When creating a new context, you can supply options for how shortcuts are handled:

 * `block: boolean`: if true, stops all shortcuts at this context, even if they have no handler.
+* `filter: (event, binding) => boolean`: Local filter for events in this context, defaults to the defualtFilter set in the master.

 ## Context instance